7.5 Leaves of Absence and Faculty Teaching Relief

 Financial arrangements for the research leave are the same as with traditional sabbatical leaves: the department keeps 40% of the salary which can be used for replacement teaching.
 The remaining 60% is returned to the Institute.

-Junior Faculty Leaves are intended for research and should not be confused with other types of leave, such as Personal Leave or Parental Leave, or with the various relief from teaching arrangements schools have in place.
+Junior Faculty Leaves are intended for research and should not be confused with other types of leave, such as Personal or Parental Leave, or with the various relief from teaching arrangements schools have in place.
 Leaves must be taken during the second through the sixth year and are lost if not taken.
 These leaves should also not be confused with the traditional Faculty Sabbatical which is only available to faculty who have been awarded tenure.

 The Junior Faculty Leave does not stop the tenure clock and does not affect the timing of sabbaticals that might be awarded to junior faculty if they are subsequently awarded tenure.
 Departments may, at their discretion and expense, extend the leave beyond one semester or provide additional considerations, including components of a faculty start-up package or teaching relief.

 There may be reasons why particular departments, with sufficient justification, may want to vary the schedule.
 Requests to deviate should be addressed to the Provost.
 Such a variation might reasonably exist when departments have faculty who are clustered in particular years due to a period of intense hiring, or where particular teaching requirements or other local conditions suggest that a different pattern would better serve all parties.
+If conditions covered by the Paid Family and Medical Leave Act (PFMLA) or Family and Medical Leave Act (FMLA) occur during sabbatical, the faculty member may request a leave under the PFMLA and/or FMLA and a suspension of the sabbatical for the period of PFMLA/FMLA leave.
+(See Section 7.5.4).

-7.5.2 Other Leaves for the Faculty
+7.5.2 Sick and Family Leaves for the Faculty

 7.5.3 Faculty Teaching Relief

-Faculty members, regardless of gender, who wish to spend the majority of their academic time on the care of and responsibility for a newborn child or a child newly placed with them for adoption or foster care will be released from teaching and administrative duties for one semester at full pay, but they will continue to be expected to fulfill their thesis-advising responsibilities and sustain their research program.
+Faculty members, regardless of gender, who commit to spending the majority of their academic time on the care of and responsibility for a newborn child or a child newly placed with them for adoption or foster care will be released from teaching and administrative duties for one semester at full pay, but they will continue to be expected to fulfill their thesis-advising responsibilities and sustain their research program.

 7.5.5 Unpaid Leaves of Absence for Staff Members